-At A-Level, English traditionally Literature compliments subject choices in the arts. humanities, languages and the social sciences.
+Αt A-Level, English traditionally Literature compliments subject choices the arts. in humanities, languages and social sciences.
 However, many students also take English Literature alongside STEM subjects, as it is an opportunity to develop communication skills and show a breadth of knowledge.
-Admission tutors for English Literature and related courses at Course: Edexcel 9ET0 Contact: Mr D Postle university level look for high grades from applicants, as it is a popular course.
-Such courses are stepping stones to careers in areas such as business, law, publishing, PR, the arts, the public sector and education.
+Admission tutors for English Literature and related courses at Course: Edexcel 9ET0

+Contact: Mr D Postle